 Specify the event end date in yyyy/mm/dd format.
+The upper limit for the yyyy value is 2099.

 This value is optional.
-If you omit this value, a blank is set in the End Date field at the Event Console.
+If you omit this value, a blank is set in the End Time field at the Event Console.